-The recruitment of KPAQ to reopen the closed paper mill is an important win for Louisiana's struggling pulp and paper industry which has seen several paper mills close over the last few years.
+The recruitment of KPAQ to reopen the closed paper mill is an important win for Louisiana's struggling pulp and paper industry, which has seen several paper mills close over the last few years.

 To secure the project, LED offered KPAQ a performance-based package of up to \$16.3 million to support operations of the mill.
-As of the report date, LED had provided KPAQ with \$3.6 million in performance-based grants to support mill operation.
+As of the report date, \$7.4 million in expenditures had been reimbursed by the State.

-The cooperative endeavor agreement (CEA) between the State of Louisiana / LED and KPAQ commits the company to continuously maintain operations for an eight year employment period beginning January 1, 2011.
+The cooperative endeavor agreement (CEA) between the State of Louisiana / LED and KPAQ commits the company to continuously maintain operations for an eight-year employment period beginning January 1, 2011.